willemvanopstal/hydropolator/README.md

 *While the code is fully functional, it is not an optimal implementation of the proposed methodology.
 Be aware of long processing times, especially if variation in the survey data is large.*

+# Very short methodology

+1. Hydropolator creates a 2.5D Delaunay triangulation of the input points.
+1. This triangulation is structured in a novel *Triangle Region Graph*.
+1. With this structure, the location of isobaths is directly linked to the triangulation.
+1. And because of the triangulation is linked to the input points, the isobaths are linked to the survey data.
+1. We establish some constraints for the output of the isobaths.
+1. Like smoothness, minimum distance between lines, minimum distance between peaks etc.
+1. We check the data for conflicts in these constraints.
+1. We isolate the conflicts and possibly extend them with some region.
+1. We smooth the conflicting points using the Laplace interpolant.
+1. Interpolation is easy, because the data is already structured in a Delaunay triangulation.
+1. If the newly interpolated value of a point is shallower than its original, we update it.
+1. By doing so, we obtain an always safe surface.
+1. If we are happy with the results, or if no conflicts are found anymore, we stop the process.
+1. And finally we can extract isobaths, being legible, safe, and geometrically correct.
+1. We can also easily extract depth areas, because the Triangle Region Graph structure.

 # TOC
 - [Very simple example](#very-simple-example)
 - [Input](#input)